sbonner0/DeepTopologyClassification/README.md

 This code function best when running upon a GPU via Tensorflow.

+## Datasets

+There are two datasets included in the python pickle format.
+One contains graphs from multiple graph generation methods and as such has multi classes contained within.
+The second dataset contains just two classes and as such is a binary dataset.

+Users own datasets can easily be used by generating fingerprint feature vectors from labelled graphs which you would like to be classified.
+A DTC model can then be trained.

 ## Native Tensorflow Implementation

 There is an experimental implementation of DTC in native tensorflow.
 This code can be tested by running the *TF-Implementation.py* file via python.
 Please note that this is only for the multi-class dataset.